seltmann/2017-04-21-ucsb/_episodes/ggplot-lesson.md

 # Getting Started:

 Let's install and load our `ggplot2` package.
-We'll aslo be using some plyr here.
+We'll aslo be using some dplyr here as well.

 ~~~
 install.packages("ggplot2")